adestefa/ADO/README.md

 # ADO
-ADO, A heightened concern; busy or delaying activity; bustle; a fuss.

 I was inspired by the fabulous game [A Dark Room](http://adarkroom.doublespeakgames.com/).
 It has many key elements that stand out: simplicity in UI; Exploration as play; timed elements (cool downs) and expansive storyline that is very engaging.
 This game has more depth and emotion than many current games with their fancy 3D graphics and special effects.